Timbuk2 Copilot Review

 Our Analysis and Test Results

-The Timbuk2 Copilot 28 stands out for its casual stylings, excellent organization, and reliable construction.
-This wonderfully versatile suitcase wins our Editors' Choice Award for offering unbeatable performance while traveling.
-Take it with you on your next business trip or throw it in the back of your car when you're ready to visit the in-laws.
+The Timbuk2 Copilot stands out for its contemporary casual style, excellent organization, and reliable construction.
+This wonderfully versatile suitcase soared to the top of our charts for offering excellent performance while traveling.
+Take it with you on your next business trip, or throw it in the back of your car when you're ready to visit family and friends.
 It has something for everybody.

 Storage & Organization

-This suitcase offers great storage for trips that last anywhere from just the weekend to a few weeks.
-It boasts great storage features that make items easy to access and organize.
+This suitcase offers great storage and enough capacity to have you covered on your longer journeys without being too bulky for weekend getaways.
+It also boasts great storage features that make items easy to organize and access on the go.

 The outside of the Copilot features two wonderfully functional pockets.
-The top one has zipper access and is large enough to fit a pair of shoes or an extra layer.
-We see this is a great way to go from sneakers to heels in a flash.
+The top has zipper access and is large enough to fit a pair of shoes, an extra layer, or other quick access, day-of-travel necessities.
+We see this as a great place to store your book and chargers, stash your toothbrush, or pull from when you need to transform from sneakers to heels in a flash.

 Ease of Transport

-We took this case over sidewalks, smooth concrete surfaces, cobblestone, gravel, and even through our rock and pine laden yards.
-While this case does have a more narrow base, making it a little less stable than others, it offers the smoothest ride on hard surfaces of all our tested models.
+We took this suitcase over sidewalks, smooth concrete surfaces, cobblestone, gravel, and even through our rock and pine-laden yards.
+While the Copilot does have a low-riding, narrower base than some, thus making it a little less stable and overland ready than other bags, it notably offers one of the smoothest rides on hard flat surfaces of any of our tested models.

-Using a hanging scale, we took the time to check the weight for each tested suitcase.
-Empty, the Copilot weighs about 10 lbs, which is exactly as advertised.
-With airport restrictions, that means you can pack about 40 lbs of additional items when flying.
-This lightweight design makes it easy to handle, with the case spinning on a dime, and not moving in weird directions on its own.
-Overall, we appreciate this relatively lightweight bag for easy travel in planes, trains, and automobiles.
+Using a handheld scale, we took the time to check the weight of each tested suitcase.
+Empty, the Copilot weighs 9.4 pounds.
+With airline restrictions, that means you can pack just over 40 pounds of additional weight when flying.
+This compact design makes it easy to handle such a load, with the case spinning on a dime and staying close, and never tipping over.
+Overall, we appreciate this well-sized bag for easy travel and multipurpose use.

-Any good suitcase is an investment, and the Copilot is no different.
+Any good suitcase is an investment, and a good one should offer an excellent return.
+We think the Copilot does just that.
 This case offers great craftsmanship and the ability to change parts easily if something does break.
-There are many deals you can find online as well, so you may not have to pay full price.
-If you're looking for something that'll keep going, whether you're a frequent flyer or a once a year vacationer, we have confidence in this recommendation.
+You can often find a good deal on it online as well, so you may not have to pay full price.
+If you're looking for something that'll keep going, whether you're a frequent flyer or a once-a-year vacationer, we have confidence in this one.

-The Timbuk 2 Copilot wins our two-wheeled Editors' Choice Award for its amazing all-around performance.
-It stands out for its great look, features, and smooth, smooth ride that'll have you rolling all over the world.
-Make sure you keep to the street with this case and feel free to take it wherever your heart desires.
+The Timbuk2 Copilot wins an award for its amazing all-around performance and approachable price point.
+It stands out for its good looks, smart features, and smooth ride that'll have you rolling all over the world with ease.